 choosing patients

-LORD, we acknowledge our sin, and we admit our need for you.
-Help us to seek other patients for you as well.
+LORD, we acknowledge our sin, and we admit our need for You.

 Unknown's avatar